bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 ```

 Take control over the image tag by specifying an `<img>` element targetting the `img` named slot:
-This allwos you to override the default classes applied to the image:
+This allows you to override the default classes applied to the image:

 ```html